gisu/kittn/readme.md

 ## Introduction

+Why you name it 'Kittn'?
+Simple, the most People loves Kitten, and its time to bring more cuteness in tech industry :D

-Kittn is not a pure CSS Framework, it is rather a collection of several components that will help the developers to work on the frontend.
+Kittn is a Toolkit, a collection of several components that will help the developers to work on the frontend.
+The most based on my own Experience.

 The CSS does not offer Part prefabricated elements, like Bootstrap, it gives the developer rather the mixins in hand, to generate elements.